 Modelling has focused on consumption and future capital requirements to determine increases to be applied to future charges.

-The annual water availability charge has been increased, in line with June 2023 inflation by 6% for the 2024/2025 year.
-Yearly rises of 6% have been incorporated for the 2025/2026 year and remaining years.
+The annual water availability charge has been increased by 6% for the 2025/26 year.
+Yearly rises of 6% have been incorporated across the LTFP remaining years.
 This is to raise funds for the replacement of the Condobolin Water Treatment Plant and to improve the sustainability of the water business.

-Water consumption charges have been increased by 6% for the 2024/2025 year and are projected to increase by 4% for the 2025/2026 year, and 2.5% for the remaining years.
+Water consumption charges have been increased by 6% for the 2025/26 year.